Leader of LGBTQ group apologizes after welcoming men accused in hate crime to equality gala

 The victims said they were attacked after sharing a hug.
 They said the assailants were yelling gay slurs in Spanish.

-Juan Lopez, Luis Alonso Piovet, Adonis Diaz and Pablo Romo-Figueroa were charged under Florida’s hate crime enhancement law, with aggravated battery committed with prejudice.
+Juan Lopez, Luis Alonso Piovet, Adonis Diaz and Pablo Romo-Figueroa were charged with aggravated battery committed with prejudice under Florida's hate crime enhancement law.

 Lima said the accused wanted to get involved with his organization, so he offered them the ability to rehabilitate and volunteer.